 After killing several of those who insulted him, even Muhammad's own community was in such fear that they would even kill their own family members who were critical of him to avoid his vengeance.
 One man even killed his own wife in the presence of their young children:

 A blind man had a slave-mother [his wife, the mother of his children] who used to abuse the Prophet (pbuh) and disparage him.
 He forbade her but she did not stop.
 He rebuked her but she did not give up her habit.
 One night she began to slander the Prophet (pbuh) and abuse him.
 So he took a dagger, placed it on her belly, pressed it, and killed her.
 A child who came between her legs was smeared with the blood that was there.
 Abu Dawud 38:4348.

 Muhammad was told about the gruesome murder the next day

-and naturally offered his approval.
-The woman had insulted him and
+and offered his approval.
+The woman may have been a

 therefore deserved to die.
 That is the lesson in "forgiveness" that the

 ©2008 - 2015 Site developed by TheReligionofPeace.com